roger10cassares/rn_example_app/README.md

-4. Go to this repository
+4. Go to this repository:

 ````bash
 cd rn_example_app